2024-foss4g-europe/2024-foss4g-europe.github.io/content/cfp-general-program.md

 and sustain our communities better.
 Sharing is caring.

 ##### - FOSS4G “Made in Europe”
-A special track track co-organised with the European Commission to investigate and introduce the many Free and Open Source software tools, data capture and collection and sharing projects carried out at the European Commission, European institutions or funded by them.
+A special track co-organised with the European Commission to investigate and introduce the many Free and Open Source software tools, data capture and collection and sharing projects carried out at the European Commission, European institutions or funded by them.